-The Dementia Plan of Operation at Wild Rose Care Home ensures that the highest level of dementia care and staff training are provided at all of our Santa Rosa assisted living facilities.
-In addition, our staff trained in dementia and Alzheimer care remains on duty 24-hours a day.
+The Dementia Plan of Operation at Wild Rose Care Home ensures that the highest level of dementia care and staff training is provided at all of our Santa Rosa assisted living facilities.
+In addition, our staff trained in dementia and Alzheimer’s care remains on duty 24-hours a day.
 Our Santa Rosa assisted living facilities have been designed to accommodate residents with memory loss, dementia and Alzheimer’s disease.
-Our Santa Rosa assisted living facilities floor plan ensures that on-duty staff are in close proximity to our residents.
+Our Santa Rosa assisted living facilities floor plan ensures that on-duty staff is in close proximity to our residents.

 Dementia Plan of Operation Summary

 As a Santa Rosa assisted living facility we are dedicated to meeting the needs of our residents with dementia and Alzheimer’s disease.
 Consequently, Mary Garcia, R.N., has drafted and closely supervises Wild Rose Care Home’s “Dementia Plan of Operation” to ensure that your loved one receives the highest quality of dementia care available.
 In summary, our “Dementia Plan of Operation” implemented at all of our assisted living facilities include:

 - Safety accommodations including auditory alarms on all exit doors and gates and a non-ambulatory fire clearance in each bedroom.